Gwen Singer Sizzles In Animal-Print String Bikini

 Gwen Singer rocked a barely there look for her most recent Instagram snap.
 The brunette beauty didn't hold back as she barred her body in a racy ensemble.

 In the spicy upload, Gwen rocked an animal-print string bikini that perfectly complemented her bronzed skin and contoured to all of her curves.
-The teeny top could hardly contain her busty chest while flaunting her ample cleavage.
-The thin straps also flashed her toned arms and shoulders.
+The tiny top could hardly contain her busty chest as she flaunted her ample cleavage.
+The thin straps also highlighted her toned arms and shoulders.

 The matching bikini bottoms tied around her narrow hips and wrapped snugly around her petite waist.
-They accentuated her long lean legs in the process.
+They accentuated her long, lean legs in the process.
 She accessorized the look with layered chains around her neck and a sparkling bracelet on her wrist.

 Gwen sat on her knees on top of an outdoor chair.
 Her thighs were apart and her back was arched as she pushed her hip out.
 She rested one hand near her chest as the other tugged at her hair.
 Her head was turned and her eyes were closed as she wore a bright smile on her face and soaked up some sun.